NaluKit/nalu/README.md

 The application interface must extend ```IsApplication``` and be annotated with ````Application````

 ### Context
 The context is a class that will be injected in every handler and controller.
-This is a good place to put general needed data into.
+This is a good place to store general needed data.

 ### Component
-The component contains the visible part (similar to the view in mvp).
-It will be autmatically created by the framework and injected to the view.
+The component contains the visible part.
+It will be autmatically created by the framework and injected to the controller.

 ### Controller
 The controller controls a part of the application.
-It has to extend ``AbstractComponentController```` and must be annotated with ```@controller```.
+It has to extend ```AbstractComponentController``` and must be annotated with ```@controller```.
 The component is created by the framework and injected into the controller.
 The use of the component class respects the view delegate pattern.

-The controller annoation looks like this:
+A controller annotation looks like this:
 ```
 @Controller(route = "/", selector = Selectors.NAVIGATION, componentInterface = INavigationComponent.class, component = NavigationComponent.class)
 ```